 I mean, we know it's failed.

-We saw President Obama's eight years of failure on this, but they're gonna be uh taking real jobs now, and it's going to make us less secure.
+But they're going to be taking real jobs now, and it's going to make us less secure.

-The biggest joke was John Kerry claiming that the national security threat, when in reality it's cold times that are the greatest for war, not warm times, and every policy they're doing as it you just said, Sean, is gonna make us more dependent on foreign sources of oil and on rare earth minerals for solar, wind, electric cars that come from Chinese own mines, operated in Africa, that Amnesty International says that's child labor.
+And every policy they're doing, as you just said, Sean, is going to make us more dependent on foreign sources of oil and on rare earth minerals for solar, wind, electric cars that come from Chinese-owned mines operated in Africa that Amnesty International says that's child labor.

-So this is a lose-lose-lose for America.
+So this is a lose, lose, lose for America.

 It's all over.

-But uh I do hold you responsible for that.
+I do hold you responsible for that.

-You gotta make it go away.
+You got to make it go away.

 We'll see what happens there.